st3w4r/blog/content/articles/application-vs-infrascture-level.md

 The way you will provide your software can have an impact on the overall architecture.
 If you chose to have an online service where users can connect to it and use your product directly, you can design you service as a one product that can support multiple user or a product that can support one user but you start multiple instance of your product to serve more client.

-A simple diagram to represent the architecture:
+A simple representation of the architecture:

 _Multi tenancy, multi client product:_
 ```